mara291/BIOS/README.md

 You can navigate through the menu using keys from 1 to 7 and then press Enter.

 ## Options
-On the **Exit** option the program will end with a black screen <br>
+On the **Exit** option the program will end with a black screen. <br>
-On the **Exit and boot** option the program will enter 32 bit protected mode and will jump to the kernel, which will display a message on screen.
+On the **Exit and boot** option the program will enter 32 bit protected mode and will jump to the kernel, which will display a message on the screen.

 ## Cross Compiler
 I used the cross compiler from here: